HzaCode/DP2_BeginnersGuide/docs/source/Simplifying Data Extraction with Jexter Ⅳ.md

 In this setup, `elements` are defined relative to the `parent` to efficiently extract the desired information.

-### Combining the Three Aspects for Efficient Drug Data Extraction
+## Combining the Three Aspects for Efficient Drug Data Extraction

-When `total_row`, `parent`, and `elements` are used together, they form a robust configuration for drug data extraction.
+When `total_rows`, `parent`, and `elements` are used together, they form a robust configuration for drug data extraction.

 **HTML Example:**
 ```html